 §2.
 The candidates must be employed in a permanent position.
 They must be able to obtain study leave (for scientific activities or for activities of general interest) or unpaid leave (not a sabbatical) for one year, with the guarantee of being able to return to their job at the end of this period of leave.

-Candidates must submit their applications in English and be affiliated to a university in the Flemish Community or one of the officially registered higher education institutions (Article II 1 of the Flemish Codex on Higher Education of 11 October 2013) that can award a PhD degree (Article II 73 of the Flemish Codex on Higher Education of 11 October 2013), possibly in collaboration with a Flemish or Federal scientific institution where they conduct their research.
-If the research is conducted in collaboration with a university college, it shall be carried out under the supervision and responsibility of a Flemish university.
+Candidates must submit their applications in English and be affiliated to a university in the Flemish Community or to the Evangelical Protestant Faculty in Leuven or the Faculty for Protestant Theology in Brussels, possibly in collaboration with a Flemish or Federal scientific institution where they conduct their research.
 Candidates with an academic degree (second cycle) from a university outside the Flemish Community are assumed to have sufficient knowledge of Dutch to enable their integration into the research team.

 * For the university colleges this excludes group 2 assistant staff as well as group 3 staff, but not group 1 staff (junior practical lector, senior practical lector, junior lector and senior lector).
+For the universities this excludes assistant staff and independent academic staff.
 Junior practical lectors or practical assistants with an appointment of maximum 50% are eligible to apply.

 When submitting their application, candidates must present a certificate from their supervisor in which the latter:

 a) agrees to assume the scientific responsibility for the relevant research and to act as supervisor of the candidate at the faculty where he/she wants to present his/her PhD thesis;